freeCodeCamp/guide/src/pages/javascript/booleans/index.md

 ---
 title: Boolean
 ---
-Booleans are a primitive datatype found in most (all?) computer programming languages.
+Booleans are a primitive datatype commonly used in computer programming languages.
 A boolean can be either `true` or `false` in javascript (spelling or wording may vary in other languages).

-In javascript there is often implicit type coercion to boolean.
+In javascript, there is often implicit type coercion to boolean.
 If for example you have an if statement which checks a certain expression, that expression will be coerced to a boolean:

     var a = 'a string';
     if (a) {